 Overhead image of the onion, garlic, and carrots being sautéed for Turkey Meatloaf .

-1. Sauté veggies: Cook onion, garlic, carrot, and mushrooms to add flavor and avoid crunch.
-This mix also helps bulk up the meatloaves.
+1. Sauté veggies: Cook onion, garlic, carrot, and mushrooms until soft.

-3. Add ground turkey: Stir in the turkey until just mixed.
+3. Add turkey: Gently fold in turkey until combined.

-4. Bake: Spoon the mixture into 12 muffin tin cups and bake for 15 minutes.
+4. Bake: Spoon into muffin tin and bake 15 minutes.

 Mushrooms being added to sautéed vegetables for the recipe.